Meet the Iordanova Lab members.

 I am an MDCM & PhD student at McGill University under the supervision of Drs Mark Brandon and Mihaela Iordanova.
 I study the role of midbrain dopamine signalling in prediction error, and how the brain uses this teaching signal to update higher-order associations and spatial representations in hippocampus, using a combination of behaviour, chemogenetics, optogenetics, and Miniscope calcium imaging.
 I am interested in studying how the brain drives behaviour in order to better model what specific neural computations are altered in disordered cognition.
 I am also the Head of Publications at Sex[M]ed, an educational platform for healthcare practitioners.
 When not pursuing my ultimate passion (sleeping), you can find me taking care of my plants, or agonizing over where to place a comma in an unexceptional piece of poetry.

-Undergraduate Students
+Undergraduate students

-Alumni
+Graduate Alumni

 Czarina Evangelista